-These characteristics heighten Tuvalu’s susceptibility to economic and climate related shocks, which are likely to increase in frequency and intensity with climate change and globalization.
-Climate change has been identified by Pacific Islands Forum Leaders as the greatest threat facing the small island countries.
-Tuvalu faces key climate vulnerabilities including scarcity of freshwater, coastal erosion,soil salination, reduced fish habitats due to ocean acidification, coral bleaching, rising sea water levels and increasing extreme climate events (typhoons, wave surges)
+These characteristics heighten its susceptibility to economic and climate-related shocks.
+Climate change has been identified by the Government of Tuvalu and the Pacific Islands Forum Leaders as the greatest threat facing this and other small island countries.
+Tuvalu faces key climate vulnerabilities including scarcity of freshwater, coastal erosion, soil salinization, reduced fish habitats due to ocean acidification, coral bleaching, rising sea water levels and increasing extreme climate events (typhoons, wave surges)

-Considering the specific context of climate vulnerabilities and risks in Tuvalu and the Pacific region at large, the LoCAL Tuvalu will address next to climate change adaptation and resilience measures, also (climate related) disaster risk reduction and disaster preparedness measures (e.g. cyclones, prolonged drought).
+Given the specific context of climate vulnerabilities and risks in Tuvalu and the Pacific region in general, LoCAL-Tuvalu will address in addition to climate change adaptation and resilience measures, climate-related disaster risk reduction and disaster preparedness measures (e.g. cyclones, prolonged drought).

 Objectives, results and activities

-The aim of LoCAL-Tuvalu is to improve the capacities of local governments to address climate change by increasing access to climate change adaptation financing through performance-based climate resilience grants.
+The aim of LoCAL-Tuvalu is to improve the capacities of local governments to address climate change by increasing access to climate change adaptation financing through PBCRGs.

 The expected outputs are as follows:

-- Output 1: Effective performance-based climate resilient grant system (finance mechanism) is established in Tuvalu and operational for additional funding
+- Output 1: Effective PBCRG system (finance mechanism) is established in Tuvalu and operational for additional funding.

-- Output 4: M&E system and lessons learned to inform national policies informed about experiences from launch of LoCAL and integration of CC in all steps of the local PFM process and improvements of PFM.
+- Output 4: M&E system, and lessons learned to inform national policies, informed through experiences with the launch of LoCAL and the integration of climate change in all steps of the local public financial management process and improvements of public financial management.

-- Output 5: Completed roll-out plans and capacity building support for new Kaupules in by end of program.
+- Output 5: Completed roll-out plans and capacity-building support for new kaupules by end of programme.

-- An MoU has been signed between LoCAL and Tuvalu: The LoCAL mechanism was adopted rapidly in Tuvalu and various strategic missions were held in 2015 to prepare the implementation of activities.
+- Tuvalu is the first country to implement LoCAL in the Pacific.
+A memorandum of understanding was signed between LoCAL and Tuvalu in December 2015.
+Subsequently, the LoCAL mechanism was adopted rapidly in Tuvalu and various strategic missions were held to prepare for implementation, which commenced in 2016.